 If you don’t understand this natural phenomenon of the stock market and you’re looking to short whenever there’s a pullback or if the price is making a 20-day low, you’ll find that you will be losing consistently.

 Because this natural phenomenon of the stock markets is an uptrend heading higher.
-If you understood the natural phenomenon of the markets that you’re trading, that should help to improve your winning rate.
+If you understood the natural phenomenon of the markets that you’re trading, that should help to improve to have a trading strategy with high win rate

 For example, in a stock market, whenever there’s a pullback and you’re looking to buy instead of short, that will improve your win rate by quite a fair bit.
 For example, in the forex market, a pair like AUD/CAD tends to reverse at the previous day highs and lows.